yclas/guides/docs/Technical-www-to-non-www.md

 That’s something some companies still use, but almost none of the new websites are using the WWW.

-**What should I do?**  Redirect all the request from www.yclas.com to yclas.com, it's that’s easy!
+**What should I do?**  Redirect all the request from www.yclas.com to yclas.com, it's that’s easy.
 You can do this from almost all the hosting panels in a simple and timely manner.

 **Why not the WWW?**  The WWW. is actually another subdomain in your server and your clients need to type the WWW to enter your site.
 So always have a redirect, just in case, they don’t type it.